Harley Race: World Wrestling Federation (1986–1989)

+Following this incident and during his recovery, the WWF ran an angle where they acknowledged his injury, and his manager Heenan vowed to crown a new king.
+Race was absent for six months, finally returning on October 15 to defeat B. Brian Blair in Milan, Italy.
+He rejoined The Heenan Family, participating with Bobby Heenan's team at Survivor Series.
+On Dec 3, 1988, on WWF Superstars he defeated Jim Gorman; after the match Race declared that he desired to regain the crown from Haku and complained that Bobby Heenan never visited him in the hospital.
+On December 17, 1988, at Philadelphia he defeated Danny Davis.
+After the victory he got onto the microphone and challenged Heenan to bring out Haku to face him.
+As the month drew to a close Race began to face King Haku on the house show circuit.

+Despite Race's anger at his manager, Bobby Heenan came to the Royal Rumble match and cheered both Haku and the former king.
+Haku was victorious, and Harley Race departed from the WWF.

 Post-WWF endeavors (1989–1990)

 After leaving the WWF, Race continued to wrestle until the spring of 1991, most notably with World Wrestling Council (WWC) in Puerto Rico, Stampede Wrestling in Calgary, Alberta, the NWA, All Japan and the AWA.
-He defeated Miguel Perez Jr. for the WWC Caribbean Heavyweight Championship on January 6, 1990 in Puerto Rico making it his last title reign until dropping it to José González (wrestler) on March 4.
+He defeated Miguel Perez Jr. for the WWC Caribbean Heavyweight Championship on January 6, 1990, in Puerto Rico making it his last title reign until dropping it to José González on March 4.
 After his appearance in AWA he briefly retired from wrestling.